strapi/strapi/docs/docs/guides/03-typescript.md

 **This approach is suitable when the types are specific to a particular module**.

-_Note: In some situation, colocated types can be exported too if needed by other modules_
+_Note: In some situations, colocated types can still be exported if needed by other modules_

 Example: